Whitmore-Williams Professor of Psychology [Psychology Department Chair]

 - She is currently on the editorial boards for Social Justice Research, Journal of Environmental Psychology, and PsyEcology.

-My research encompasses three threads, which sometimes intersect.
-Most importantly, I consider myself to be a conservation psychologist: interested in understanding and promoting a healthy relationship between humans and nature.
-Much of my recent work has been in zoos, where a wide and diverse range of people come to interact with wild animals.
-A second interest concerns identity – the ways in which people define themselves.
-I developed an Environmental Identity (EID) Scale to assess the degree to which the natural environment plays an important part in the way in which people think about themselves.
-Finally I also maintain a strong interest in the psychology of justice: how people define what is fair and how they respond to perceived injustice.
-Environmental challenges present an interesting and important context for examining perceptions of justice.
+I consider myself to be a conservation psychologist: interested in understanding and promoting a healthy relationship between humans and nature.
+Harm to nature can result in harm to humans: I am currently focusing on the implications of climate change for psychological wellbeing.
+On a more positive note, I have worked with zoos, where a wide and diverse range of people come to interact with wild animals and may learn about nature and about conservation needs during their visit.
+Underlying all these research topics is my interest, as a social psychologist, in the social processes that promote environmental concern and environmental identity.
+I also maintain a strong interest in the psychology of justice: how people define what is fair and how they respond to perceived injustice.
+There are many ways in which environmental challenges present an interesting and important context for examples of justice and injustice.